Update: New VAT rules for the e-commerce sector as of 2021

 Change of effective date e-commerce changes

 The most important changes for e-commerce supplies will become effective as of July 1, 2021.
 Originally these changes would be implemented per January 1, 2021.
-However, due to the measures taken in relation to containing the coronavirus pandemic and the practical difficulties involved, the European Commission would like to postpone the introduction of this new set of VAT rules for the e-commerce business (we assume that the proposed changes will be accepted by the European Council).
+However, due to the measures taken in relation to containing the coronavirus pandemic and the practical difficulties involved, the European Commission would like to postpone the introduction of this new set of VAT rules for the e-commerce business .
+On July 22, 2020 the European Council agreed to postpone those measures with 6 months.
 As a consequence the current rules will remain applicable until July 1, 2021.
+Both the Netherlands and Germany asked the European Commission to consider further extension of the date of implementation to January 1, 2022.
+The question is whether other Member States will follow.
+Austria, Bulgaria, France and Malta already informed that they would like the new regulation to be implemented per July 1, 2021.
+It seems that we have not heard the last word of this.

 2021: Changes for e-commerce supplies within the EU